A summer guide to beating the heat at Atlanta’s best public pools

 Fulton County’s Piedmont Park Aquatic Center is back in action with new programs for swimmers to enjoy, including swim-in movies and the Sweat and Splash fitness class.
 To get the most out of the experience, however, you will want to grab a Pool Pass.

-Pool Pass holders will get to experience the pool Saturday, May 28, a day before the facility’s general admission opening day on May 29.
-Pool Passes, which are limited in number, also offer patrons access to the pool during normal and extended hours.
+Pool Passes, which are limited in number, offer patrons access to the pool during normal and extended hours.

 “When summer heats up in Atlanta, head to Piedmont Park to cool off,” a Piedmont Park official told the AJC.
 “With four lap lanes, concessions, pool level locker rooms and showers — in-the-know residents have spent years swimming at the Aquatic Center to beat the heat.
 Whether you want a lazy day to read by the pool or a refreshing dip after a nice walk around the park, Piedmont Park has it all.”

-Price: Admission is $5, and children two years old and younger get in for free.
+Price: $5, and ages 2 and younger get in for free.
 Pool Passes range from $132 for seniors to $415 for a family of five or more.

 Swim lessons: Lessons are pending for 2022.
 For more information, visit piedmontpark.org.